maramzan/codies_assessment/README.md

 ## Running the Code

-To run the code, open the `index.html` file in a web browser.
+To run the code, you should use a local server to avoid CORS errors.
+If you're using Visual Studio Code, you can use the "Live Server" extension to serve your project.

 You can view the code for each problem by clicking the "Show Code" button.